fplonka/blog.fplonka.dev/content/You are, unfortunately, part of the map.md

 title: You are the map, there is no territory
 draft: false
 ---
-alternative title: YOU ARE THE MAP, THERE IS NO TERRITORY

 naive rationality says something like:
 - you have some goal
 - if you have accurate beliefs about reality that will help you achieve your goal